Rafa-Gayoso/SNB-Biciam/README.md

 # SNB-Biciam
-Software for generate calendars of the National Baseball Series using Biciam and Metaheuristics.
+Software for generate schedules of the National Baseball Series using Biciam and Metaheuristics.

 This software has been developed in Java.
 For its correct operation, it is recommended to use JDK 1.8 or higher.